ByteXenon/The-Tiny-Lua-Compiler/README.md

 ### Example usage?

-Currently, this project is not fully complete.
-However, when it'll be, you will be able to use it like this:
+Currently, the compiler only supports Lua 5.1.
+Here's an example of how you can use it:

 ```lua
 local tlc = require("the-tiny-lua-compiler")